News update

 Ukraine's reliance on electricity imports underscores the challenges posed by ongoing conflicts and infrastructure damage.
 Strengthening energy security and restoring generation capabilities are vital for national stability, particularly in preparation for the upcoming winter months.

-He noted that the import of electricity from Europe is crucial for meeting the increased demand during peak hours, where the deficit hovers around 1 gigawatt (GW).
-Shmygal emphasized that while some regions have successfully avoided power outages, others still face scheduled outages due to insufficient supply during peak demand times.
+Shmygal explained that electricity imports from Europe are essential for meeting increased demands during peak hours, where the deficit reaches approximately 1 gigawatt (GW).
+While some regions have managed to avoid power outages, others still experience scheduled outages due to inadequate supply during these times.

-The government has taken proactive measures to bolster Ukraine’s energy generation capacity in preparation for the coming winter.
-Shmygal reported that efforts have led to a partial restoration of 3.5 GW of generation capacity, with an additional 2 GW expected to be back online by the end of May.
+The Ukrainian government is actively working to enhance its energy generation capacity in anticipation of winter.
+Shmygal noted that measures taken thus far have restored 3.5 GW of capacity, with an additional 2 GW projected to return to service by the end of May.

-The focus on distributed generation is also growing, as the state-owned Naftogaz Group plans to implement 17 projects that would add 392 MW, while the Gas Transmission System Operator of Ukraine (OGTSU) aims to bring 92 MW online by the close of the year.
-A broader strategy is in place for the recovery of around 4 GW of generation capacity that has been damaged.
+The state-owned Naftogaz Group plans to implement 17 projects that will contribute 392 MW to the grid, while the Gas Transmission System Operator of Ukraine (OGTSU) aims to commission an additional 92 MW by the end of the year.
+Overall, a target of 4 GW of recovery from damaged capacity is set.

-Shmygal mentioned the importance of establishing a new architecture for energy infrastructure security, which is becoming increasingly vital amid ongoing vulnerabilities.
-In total, an expected build-out of 1.5 GW of additional distributed generation capacity is anticipated over the coming year.
+Shmygal emphasized the need for a new framework for energy infrastructure security, which is critical in light of the current vulnerabilities.
+An anticipated addition of 1.5 GW of distributed generation capacity is expected over the next year.

 Source: Ukrinform UA